 - No watering between the hours of 10:00 am and 8:00 pm.
 The flower beds will see normal watering as the gallons of water needed is minimal as well as to protect the investment of purchasing the flowers.

-- With the exception of newly funded CIP projects, no new seeding, sodding, or landscaping will be done within the Parks Division.
+- Except for newly funded CIP projects, no new seeding, sodding, or landscaping will be done within the Parks Division.

-- Parks will perform an outreach campaign to get the public’s help with reporting irrigation breaks through City Source, e-mail, or phone.
+- Parks will perform a social media campaign to receive the public’s help with reporting irrigation breaks through City Source, e-mail, or phone.

 - Implement additional staffing to repair broken sprinkler heads, minor irrigation line breaks in a timely manner so we reduce wasting water.
 When irrigation systems are running for repair, install signs indicating such.